 - Side curtain airbag system

-The airbags are located in the outboard seat side bolsters and deploy when sensors detect that a side impact is occurring.
-To prevent injury to a small child or small-stature adult, an innovative passenger position sensing system prevents side airbag deployment if the passenger is leaning into the side airbag deployment path.
+The side airbags are located in the outboard seat side bolsters and deploy when sensors detect that a sufficient side impact is occurring.
+To help prevent injury to a small child or small-stature adult, an innovative passenger position sensing system prevents side airbag deployment if the passenger is leaning into the side airbag deployment path.
 A total of seven sensors in the passenger seatback determine the height and position of the occupant; this helps the system determine if it is safe to deploy the side airbag.
-When the passenger returns to an upright seating position, the side airbag will reactivate so it can deploy and protect the passenger in a side impact.
+When the passenger returns to an upright seating position, the side airbag will reactivate so it can deploy and help protect the passenger in a side impact.

-The side curtain airbags deploy from a module in the roof in the event of a sufficient side impact.
+The side curtain airbags deploy from a module in the roof rail in the event of a sufficient side impact.
 They provide an important and significant level of head protection in the window area from the A-pillar back to the C-pillar.
-Research shows that the g forces affecting an occupant's head are vastly lower with a side curtain airbag.
+Research shows that the g forces affecting an occupant's head are considerably lower with a side curtain airbag.

 During a side impact collision, forces are distributed across the computer-engineered body structure, lessening forces that affect the occupants.
 Dual steel door beams in each front door and a single door beam in each rear door team with energy-absorbing padding to further absorb crash energy.